digicademy-chf/chf_container/Documentation/InstallAndConfig/Index.rst

         podman exec -i chf_app composer install && \
         podman exec -i chf_app ./vendor/bin/typo3 setup --force

-    To set up an environment using existing data, retrieve the PHP packages and import an existing database instead.
+    To set up an environment using existing data, only retrieve the PHP packages and import an existing database as outlined below.
 Replace ``chf`` and ``password`` with the actual data of your customised set-up:

     ..  code-block::

         podman exec -i chf_app composer update && \
         podman exec -i chf_database mariadb -uroot -ppassword chf_t3 < database.sql

-5. Optionally set an alias for ``localhost``
+6. Optionally set an alias for ``localhost``

     For a development environment, you may want to set up an alias as a local domain in the host operating system to help access the web app.
 On Linux